-My younger daughter, Lily, has autism.
-The problem for me and other parents of children with autism is that, in many cases, the neighborhood kid who’s otherwise a good fit as a babysitter isn’t qualified to handle the needs of a child with autism.
+My younger daughter, Lily, is autistic.
+The problem for me and other parents of autistic children is that, in many cases, the neighborhood kid who’s otherwise a good fit as a babysitter isn’t qualified to handle the needs of an autistic child.
 It’s not fair to the kid, nor, frankly, to the babysitter.
 Things like self-injurious behaviors, meltdowns, or aggression can disqualify even an older teen from babysitting.
 Things like limited or nonverbal communication can raise trust issues that might bump an otherwise qualified sitter from consideration because of a lack of parental comfort.

 It can be extremely difficult to find someone who hits the magic trifecta of trust, competence, and availability.
 Finding a good babysitter ranks right up there with finding a good doctor.
 Here are some suggestions on where to look for a date-night resource, or just for a little respite.

 The first place — and, arguably, the easiest — most special needs parents look to is within their own families and friend groups.
 Trust them?
 Absolutely!
 And they work cheap!
 But as grandparents age, or aunts and uncles move away, it can be difficult for parents to tap into that existing network.
 Additionally, you might get the sense (whether rightly or wrongly) that you are “imposing.”
 But, honestly, if you had abundant resources for your child care needs, you wouldn’t be reading this post anyway.